richmahn/en_tn/mat/05/intro.md

 #### Structure and Formatting ####

-Matthew 5-7, traditionally called The Sermon on the Mount, forms one lengthy teaching by Jesus.
-The chapter divisions cause needless confusion here.
-A title could help the reader understand that these chapters form one section or unit.
-The translator should be aware that there is some question about whether the teaching applies to Israel, the church, or the future kingdom of God.
+Many people call the words in Matthew 5-7 the Sermon on the Mount.
+This is one long lesson that Jesus taught.
+Bibles divide this lesson into three chapters, but this can sometimes confuse the reader.
+If your translation divides the text into sections, be sure that the reader understands that the whole sermon is one large section.

 Matthew 5:3-10, known as the Beatitudes or Blessings, has been set apart by being set farther to the right on the page than the rest of the text, with each line beginning with the word "blessed."
 This way of placing the words on the page highlights the poetic form of this teaching.

+Jesus spoke about many different subjects in this sermon, so you may wish to help the reader by putting an empty line into the text whenever Jesus changed the subject.

 #### Special concepts in this chapter ####

 ##### "His disciples" #####

 It is possible to refer to anyone who followed Jesus as a follower or disciple.
-Jesus selected twelve of his followers to become his inner circle, the twelve disciples.
+Jesus selected twelve of his followers to become his closest disciples, "the twelve disciples."
 They would later become known as the apostles.
-It may have significance that this teaching was for the twelve apostles.

 ## Links: ##
 * __[Matthew 05:01 Notes](./01.md)__